Placing Projects on Drawing Sheets in Revit Structure: A Step-by-Step Guide

 Hello, welcome back to Revit Structure.
 Let's get started.
 Now that we've finished annotating or placing notation for the elements in our project, let's start placing our projects on drawing sheets.

-As we did previously, we created a drawing sheet and we named it 2.1 Foundation Plan.
-Let's double click on it.
+As we did previously, we created a drawing sheet and named it 2.1 Foundation Plan*.
+Let's double-click on it.
 Very good.

-Here we see we have our typical drawing sheet with our name, the address, the plan that's going to be placed here, and the pertinent information, our project number, the date, your name, and who it's checked by, and our sheet number.
+Here we see our typical drawing sheet with our name, address, plan to be placed, and the pertinent information: project number, date, your name, who it’s checked by, and the sheet number.
 Very good.
 Let's get started.

-First thing we want to do is we want to go to our View tab.
-And under our View tab, we have Sheet Composition.
-And here again, we can see we can load a title block from this point, but since we already have one, what we're going to do is we're going to create a guide grid.
+The first thing we want to do is go to our View tab.
+Under the View tab, we have Sheet Composition*.
+Here again, we can see that we can load a Title Block from this point, but since we already have one, what we're going to do is create a Guide Grid*.

-And what that will do, as you can see in the dropdown, is it creates a grid that doesn't print, but helps us locate our project in the same place every time.
-So let's pick Guide Grid.
+This will, as shown in the dropdown, create a grid that doesn't print but helps us place our project in the same location every time.
+So let's pick Guide Grid*.
 Let's create a new one.

 Learn Revit